-The YouTube Celebrities Face Tracking and Recognition Dataset [19] has been used by the computer vision community for evaluating tracking accuracy.
+The YouTube Celebrities Face Tracking and Recognition Dataset [34] has been used by the computer vision community for evaluating tracking accuracy.
 From this dataset, we use a 10-video subset of distinct celebrities as the benchmark in our evaluation.
 The subset chosen corresponds to those videos on which the Dlib face detector is most accurate (i.e., misses the least number of faces).

 We treat the bounding boxes of faces discovered by Dlib on a frame as the "ground truth" for that frame.
-The metric used by the computer vision community to quantify tracking accuracy is Intersection over Union (IOU) of a predicted bounding box and its ground truth bounding box [28].
+The metric used by the computer vision community to quantify tracking accuracy is Intersection over Union (IOU) of a predicted bounding box and its ground-truth bounding box [44].
 A face is deemed to have been tracked accurately if its IOU value is 0.5 or better.

 For each frame with faces detected, we create trackers for all faces and let them run until the end of the video.
-Figure 13 presents the tracking accuracy of our prototype as frame distance increases.
+Figure 11 presents the tracking accuracy of our prototype as frame distance increases.
 These results confirm that the mean IOU remains well above 0.5 even after 100 frames of tracking.
 Even the 10-percentile level remains well above 0.5.
 These results confirm that tracking is a robust and safe technique for improving the speed of denaturing.

 We use the same benchmark to test overall accuracy and speed, relative to a detection-only implementation.
-Using the average of three runs, our prototype correctly recalls and classifies 92% of detected faces at a speed of 89 fps.
-Without tracking, the maximum sustainable frame rate drops to 12 fps.
-Since the resolution of the YouTube Celebrities dataset is only 320x240 or lower, this difference is understated.
-With higher resolutions, the speedup of using a tracking-based pipeline would be higher.
+Using the average of three runs, our prototype correctly recalls and classifies 92% of detected faces at a speed of 89fps.
+Without tracking, the maximum sustainable frame rate drops to 12fps.
+Since the YouTube Celebrities dataset is of low resolution (320x240 or less), this difference is understated.
+At higher resolutions, the speedup of using a tracking-based pipeline would be higher.